Kittaru87/CV/README.md

 **Adaptable and thrives under pressure**

 Part of the process of being a Maker is being able to adapt your learning to whatever project, learning tool or pair partner you are working with that week.
-This was especially the case during our final project.
+This was especially the case during our final project, [Mix Tape](https://github.com/KG700/mix-tape).
 The easy thing to do would have been to pick a subject and framework we were familiar with, however wanting to continue our learning and see how far we could push ourselves, we opted to use two things we had very little experience with, APIs and React.
 The learning curve was steep as we had less than 2 weeks to completion, but we were able to put together a project that utilises a React frontend and Rails backend to interact with the Spotify API.
 We continually adapted our design to take into account time constraints and used Agile methodologies thoughout.

 **Teamwork**